zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

      We recommend that you use your organization as the prefix.

- <font color="red"> FINDING: apiId is never set in metadata by the PJ enabler
-    Note: Currently this parameter is not stored in the `metadata` by the API ML enablers.
+ **Note:** Currently _apiId_ is not used in requests routing.
+The parameter is stored in the `metadata` by the API ML enablers.
-    The MetadataParser is transferring it to an ApiInfo object, but it is never used though.
+    The EurekaMetadataParser is transferring it to an ApiInfo object, but it is not used.
     My guess is that we use explicitly serviceId as a apiInfo.apiId, hence we allow only one API per service.

-TODO: Discuss this with PP and others.` </font>

 * **apiInfo.version** (_XML_ Path: `/instance/metadata/apiml.apiInfo.${api-index}.version`)